-The College is not responsible for the care or supervision of a service animal.
+The College is not responsible for the care, protection or supervision of a service animal.
+The College is not financially responsible for any actions of or related to the service animal.
 A service animal must be under the control of its handler at all times.
 A service animal shall have a leash or other tether, unless the handler is unable because of a disability to use a leash or other tether, or the use of such would interfere with the service animal's safe, effective performance of its work or tasks.
 Under those circumstances, where a service animal is not tethered, the service animal must be otherwise under the handler's control (e.g., voice control, signals, or other effective means).